vanthang24803/jira-be/README.md

 # Running the Application

-This is a basic guide on how to run the AMAK Nextjs application.
+This is a basic guide on how to run the Express application.

 ## Prerequisites